Justin Timberlake arrested on DWI charge in the Hamptons

 He is currently on the road with his Forget Tomorrow World Tour.
 His next concert dates are in Chicago this weekend before heading back to New York for two shows next week at Madison Square Garden.

-The singer is due back in court for a hearing on July 26.
+The singer is due back in court for a virtual hearing on July 26.

 The star has not yet released a statement after the arrest.